 UNC didn’t have many downfield throws that would force the line to block longer against the Gamecocks’ defensive front.
 Its longest offensive gain being a 24-yard pass from Renner to Quinshad Davis.
 And that put the Tar Heels in the position of grinding out long drives – their scoring drives were 16 and 17 plays – instead of their usual quick possessions filled with big plays to increase the pressure on defenses.

 “I think when you’re going against a great pass rusher and a guy that can be very disruptive, it does take away some things you can do,” Renner said. “… He is a great player.
-We did have to do some different things but hopefully we can put another good game plan together and get a win.”
+We did have to do some different things but hopefully we can put another good game plan together and get a win on Saturday.”

 The biggest positive for UNC was the offense avoided turnovers, the team’s only one coming on T.J.
 Thorpe’s muffed punt return.